ecordes-vt/docs/src/docs/overview/aiWARE-in-depth/job-processing.md

 # Job Processing

+**Note**: For a step-by-step "how to" explanation of working with jobs, see the Quickstart at [Working with Jobs](quickstart/jobs/?id=working-with-jobs).

 ## Overview

 Fundamental to the value of Veritone aiWARE Edge is the ability to ingest and process data with a set of Engines and in an order defined by the user.
 A single end-to-end processing of a workflow defined by a user is called a Job.
 Every Job is made out of 1-N Tasks; each Task is implemented by 1-N instances of a specific type of Engine.
 This document describes how a Job is processed by Edge 3.0.